gladonias/dnd-tools/README.md

 # dnd-tools

-... is a set of interactive command line tools for Dungeons and Dragons 5th Edition.
+**dnd-tools** is a set of interactive command line tools for Dungeons and Dragons 5th Edition.

 This is the source code for the python scripts and install functions used to create the [dnd-tools AUR package](https://aur.archlinux.org/packages/dnd-tools/).
 The aim of this project, inspired by [donjon](http://donjon.bin.sh/), is to create an offline, cross-platform, gamemaster tool set -- since you probably have too many browser windows open already.  :-D

 ---